-PortaOne iPaaS (Integration Platform as a Service) is a provisioning solution that enables you to deploy new functionalities (e.g. provision new CPE profiles) through containers that run in the cloud.
+PortaOne iPaaS (Integration Platform as a Service) is a provisioning solution that enables you to deploy new functionalities (e.g. provision new CPE profiles or add new payment processors) through containers that run in the cloud.
 This eliminates the need to update all of PortaSwitch® to the newest release.
 Thus, you reduce the time to market for new services.